Second order estimates for transition layers and a curvature estimate for the parabolic Allen-Cahn: Derivation of the equation and estimate for term II+IV

-where $\sigma=o(1)$ is a small coefficient since the norm of $\phi$ is small (by the assumption on uniform bound on $\mathcal A$ for $u^\e$ in Theorem \ref{ImprovementRegularity}, the rescaled solution sequence $u_\e$ as solution of (\ref{AC}) in section \ref{DerivationEquation} has all derivatives converging to 0 uniformly, and thus $\|\phi\|_{C^{2,\theta}}=o(1)$ for small $\e$).
-This will be used later for an iteration argument.
+where $\sigma=o(1)$ is a small coefficient since the norm of $\phi^\e$ is small.
+This follows from the assumption of a uniform bound on $\mathcal A$ for $u_\e$ in Theorem \ref{ImprovementRegularity}.
+The rescaled solution sequence $u^\e$ is a solution of \eqref{AC}.
+As shown in Section \ref{ApproximateSolution}, all the derivatives of $\phi$ converge to $0$ uniformly, which implies that $|\phi^\e|_{C^{2,\theta}}=o(1)$ for small $\e$.
+This will be used later in an iteration argument.